mayank99/ecsstatic/package/README.md

 # ecsstatic

-a static css-in-js library for the modern web. made specifically for vite.
+a modern css-in-js library made specifically for vite.

 - fully static. compiles away like it never existed.
 - uses regular css syntax, not javascript objects.